Home » The Blog » WordPress » Where are WordPress Files “Stored”?

 Back in the day, websites were “web sites” created using basic HTML.

 Then came WordPress.
-Now “websites” do not require coding knowledge to add and modify your content and media.
+Now, “websites” do not require coding knowledge to add and modify your content and media.

-My clients like WordPress because they can find a premium theme and tweak their site to look like they want without being a professional coder.
-With the Gutenberg editor, you don’t need to know the handful of basic HTML snippets previously necessary to format your posts and widgets.
+With the Gutenberg editor, you don’t need to know the handful of basic HTML snippets previously necessary to format your posts and widgets either.
+Full site editing is here.

 Where do I change WordPress files?